Limiting factors in high-speed data transmission includes cross talk, attenuation, and

 object™ parameterize a channel model that represents a lossy transmission line typical

 in high-speed SerDes application.
-The loss model is constructed either from a channel loss
+The loss model is constructed either from a parameterized

 A discrete time, band-limited analog impulse response characterizes the